varemenos/verepo/README.md

 For the SASS syntax lovers or the SCSS syntax haters, you can use `sass-convert` to convert the scss files to sass.
 Later on I might write a script to automate it but currently it doesn't seem wise to develop a tool which will most probably be rewriten again due to this repository's current state (alpha phase).

+### v1.X.X to v2.X.X

+Currently the only differences between v1 and v2 are:

+* the name of the library folder was renamed from `lib` to `verepo` to avoid getting folders mixed due to it's generic name.
+* In the past  if only included `_base`, you now need to import `_normalize` as well because it's no longer imported inside `_base`.
+* flex's syntax was changed

 ## Contribution Guidelines

 [CONTRIBUTE.md](CONTRIBUTE.md)